 After the completion of the application form, we will check your information and come back to you if we need more details.
 So, the earlier you complete it, the earlier you get feedback on your eligibility or not.

-The selection process has several steps: Your written application on F6S, an ideation session, the evaluation by a jury and a final interview with the Incubator team.
-Check out our Application page for more information!
+The selection process has several steps: Your application form submission, an eligibility check, the evaluation by a jury, and a final interview with the Incubator team.
+Check out our application page for more information!

 Vision Health Pioneers is operated by Startup Colors UG.
-Before starting the program, each team member joining the program will need to sign a working contract (like a “Werkvertrag”) with Startup Colors UG.
+Before starting the program, each team member joining the program will need to sign a scholarship (like a “Stipendiumsvertrag”) with Startup Colors UG.
 This contract confirms all data provided in your application in regards to your eligibility, lists your legal status, and also provides a guarantee for the grant funding and its payment.

 Besides a flashy certificate, we will give you everything you need to start your company and build a strong product.
-So ideally at the end of the 9-month program, you will be investment-ready or be able to start Proof-of-Concept (PoC) projects with our partners or other healthcare organisations.
-If we see that your idea can’t be validated, we will help you to pivot for greater results.
-Your Program Lead Coach will support and guide you throughout all the program phases to optimize your progress and results.
+So ideally at the end of the 9-month program, you will be investment-ready or be able to start Proof-of-Concept (PoC) projects with partners or other healthcare organisations.

 We will celebrate and be happy for you!